-(Source: Report of the Secretary of the Department of the Interior, Columbus Delano, 31 October 1872, House Executive Document 1(42-3), Part 5, being Part of the Message and Documents at the Beginning of the third Session of the Forty-Second Congress, vol. 1, Washington, D.C.: Government Printing Office, 1872, pp 1-9, Oklahoma Dept. of Libraries.)
+(Source: Report of the Secretary of the Department of the Interior, Columbus Delano, 31 October 1872, House Executive Document 1(42-3), Part 5, being Part of the Message and Documents at the Beginning of the third Session of the Forty-Second Congress, vol. 1, Washington, D.C.: Government Printing Office, 1872, pp 1-9; Federal Depository Library at Oklahoma City.)

-~ ~ ~ ~ ~ ~
+~ ~ ~ ~ ~ ~ ~ ~

 The Nations have always been of great interest to me (not the “Indians” of Hollywood design).
 The culture, spirituality, and heritage of North America’s indigenous people have had the center of my attention for as long as I can remember.